stridecolossus/jove-blog/blog/part-1-intro/introduction.md

 Finally in this introductory chapter we cover the various supporting technologies, frameworks and libraries used in the JOVE project.

 On the face of it Java may seem an odd choice for a project which requires interacting with a very complex native library (not exactly a strength of Java).
-However it the language with which we have most experience (both personal and professional) and as previously mentioned one of the interesting challenges is how to develop an OO project dependant on a C/C++ native, which is the focus of the next chapter.
+However it is the language with which we have most experience (both personal and professional) and as previously mentioned one of the interesting challenges is how to develop an OO project dependant on a C/C++ native, which is the focus of the next chapter.

 We develop using the latest stable JDK release supported by the IDE (Java 16 at the time of writing).
 Although not particularly relevant to the blog our IDE of choice is Eclipse (mainly out of habit).